“Studying Martial Arts has been a labor of love. Like many of my fellow nominees, Martial Arts is something I do every day of my life"

 I began studies at Foothill College in Los Altos Hills, CA after High School.
 I had to take PE credits and decided to take a Martial Arts class.
 I wanted to take Kung Fu since my heritage is Chinese but only Tai Chi and Karate were offered.
 I chose Karate classes then joined Pacific Coast Karate which was taught by the same instructor.
 The first person to inspire my training in Karate was my friend Juna.
 She trained in Karate in Japan and had this explosive power in each of her moves.
 I decided at that point that I wanted to be as powerful in Karate.
 There were many other inspirational instructors during my thirteen years with Pacific Coast Karate.
 I was able to train in seminars with great Senseis like Kazu Yokoda, Hirokazu Kanazawa, Hidetaka Nishiyama, Eric Roberts and Brian Keast.
 Training with great Senseis greatly impacted my drive to study Martial Arts because I realized I wanted to become a respected instructor for future generations.
 I decided to learn as much as I could about multiple Martial Arts styles.
 I studied, read books, watched movies and videos in Wing Chun, Kung Fu, Grappling, Tai Chi – anything that would enhance my abilities.
 With the knowledge and abilities I collected, I started my own style of Martial Arts, calling it Chang Tai Do Karate & Fitness, Inc. I wanted to learn more about the roots of Karate and Kung Fu so I decided to take a journey to China with a few of my students.
 I had the opportunity & privilege to train multiple times with Shaolin Warrior Monks at the Shaolin Temple in China.

-Michael is currently assisting Kancho Chang with teaching classes for the cities of Sunnyvale and Los Altos parks and recreation program.
+Michael is currently assisting Grand Master/ Kancho Chang with teaching classes for the cities of Sunnyvale and Los Altos parks and recreation program.
 In 2014, Michael became a certified Referee and Judge through USA National Karate Federation.
 Michael graduated at San Jose State University in 2016 with the bachelors degree of Business: Management Information System.
+In 2020, Michael received his 1st Hall of Fame award with USA Martial Arts Hall of Fame in Fullerton California.
+He was recognized for Martial Artist of the Year.
+In 2021, Michael received United States Presidential Volunteer Service Award for teaching Shotokan Karate in Sunnyvale California 2021.

 Michael is currently working as technical support agent for 22Miles Inc. and is the builder of this fantastic website.